byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

 - Again, the log says "Reader successful, Delay for 300 seconds" at the end, and only one of the 3 errors were displayed at the end.
 - Errors found are:
   - 0x0044a67: a5a5a5a5 a5a5a5b5
+    - Appeared 19:26:45 - 19:47:0 (End of test)
+    - 6/6 error groups
+    - Stuck bit
   - 0x06d2819: a5a5a5a5 a5a585a5
+    - Appeared 19:26:45 - Gone 19:47:0 (This error was gone at that time, it was not present in the last error group)
+    - 5/6 error groups
+    - Stuck bit
   - 0x0df1444: a5a5a5a5 a5a5a5a7
+    - Appeared 19:26:45 - Gone 19:47:0 (This error was gone at that time, it was not present in the last error group)
+    - 5/6 error groups
+    - Stuck bit
   - 0x0e58519: a5e5a5a5 a5a5a5a5
+    - Appeared 19:46:56 - Gone 19:47:0 (This error was gone at that time, it was not present in the last error group)
+    - 1/6 error groups
+    - Bit error
 - There were no timeouts this test
 ### Idle Test 15 ( 2023-06-29 19:52:58 - 2023-06-29 19:55:35 )